 Another benefit of choosing to book a private dining room in Edinburgh is that you often have more flexibility when it comes to the menu you’ll serve to your guests.
 Typically, you’ll start with a few choices from the chef heading up your event to start from, but these can usually be tweaked or changed in line with your preference.
 Fancy and extra palate cleanser course?
 Shouldn’t be a problem.
 Throwing a birthday party and need a cake?
 Just let the kitchen know and you might be surprised by just how much they pull out all the stops to accommodate your perfectly laid plans.

 Once you have the space and menu sorted all is left to decide is the décor.
 Sometimes venues might offer flowers or napkin choices, but you may well be allowed to bring your own extras – just ask, what’s the worst that can happen?

-When it comes to private dining in Edinburgh it’s never one size fits all, there are all sorts of options.
+When it comes to restaurants with private dining in Edinburgh it’s never one size fits all, there are all sorts of options.
 Whether you’re looking for the perfect private dining for two people or want to throw a wedding and hire out a whole restaurant, we’ve got something for everyone.
 Use the links below to skip to the most relevant section for you.